Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 A Brief History of Search Engine Optimization

-1996 – Larry Page and Sergey Brin begin to develop Backrub, a new search engine that would assign ranks to websites based on popularity and inbound link relevance.
+1996 – Larry Page and Sergey Brin began to develop Backrub, a new search engine that would assign ranks to websites based on popularity and inbound link relevance.
 Backrub, later on, evolved to become Google in 1998.

 2000 – Keyword stuffing and link spamming were the norms.
-For instance, if a website wanted to outrank another that used keywords 100 times, they could do so by repeating the same keyword 150 times.
+For instance, if a website wanted to outrank another that used keywords 100 times, it could do so by repeating the same keyword 150 times.
 Google developed guidelines for webmasters to follow, but it was mostly ignored.
 Algorithms haven’t incorporated said instructions at this point.

 2003 – Google’s Florida algorithm update changed the game.
 It was the first instance where websites that used keyword stuffing tactics were penalized, and their page rankings went down.
 Conversely, those who have been providing quality content were recognized and ranked up.

 2004 – Google’s reign over the search market share peaked at 84.7% of all searches.
-They also launched personalized search, which used a person’s search history to give them relevant results.
+They also launched a personalized search, which used a person’s search history to give them relevant results.

 2009 – Bing was launched.
 Yahoo and Microsoft partnered up to market this new search engine as one that produces better results than Google.